edgd1er/nordlynx-proxy/README.md

 It's not you, it's us.
 We're having trouble reaching our servers.
 If the issue persists, please contact our customer support.
 ```

-Warning 2: Edited: this warning is not present anymore.
+Warning 2: login through token is preferred:
-Soon this image might be unusable due to login/password process deprecation, replaced by nordaccount:
 ```
-Password login is deprecated.
-'nordvpn login --nordaccount' will become the default login method in the future.
+Logging in via ‘--legacy’, ‘--username’, and ‘--password’ flags is deprecated.
+Use ‘nordvpn login' or ‘nordvpn login --nordaccount’ to log in via browser.
+Alternatively, you can use ‘nordvpn login --token’ to log in with a generated token.
 ```

 Warning 3: At the moment, the container is not set to run with generated wireguard config file. (healtcheck, start checks, switch from nordvpn to wireguard tools)